 - Fundamental Finance Playbook: TCI and the Becoming of the Cable Cowboy

 This system is quite effective in New Zealand as it helps to increase the total catch dramatically since it was implemented in New Zealand and this is possible because a fisherman owns a right to a certain amount of fish year by year and he will try to preserve the values of his property over the long run which means that he will not overfish and he will also ensure that another fisherman obeys the ITQs.
-This means that under the right system the tragedy of the common can be reduced.
+This means that under the right system the tragedy of the commons can be reduced.

 William Forster Lloyd

 In 1833, a British mathematician and economist by the name William Forster Lloyd published two lectures titled On the Checks to Population.
-In one of those lectures, Lloyd describes the phenomenon of the Tragedy of the Commons, with an analogy of a cattle herders that shared a common parcel of land, that they used for gracing.
+In one of those lectures, Lloyd describes the phenomenon of the Tragedy of the Commons, with an analogy of a cattle herders that shared a common parcel of land, that they used for grazing.